pretix/pretix-docs/docs/tutorial/continuous-operation/event.md

 Here is a quick summary of the steps we are going to take in this section:

  - [create an event series](event.md#event-creation)
- - [get an overview](event.md#event-level-dashboard) of the event's status on the dashboard
+ - [get an overview](event.md#event-level-dashboard) of the event series's status on the dashboard
  - enable the collection of [customer and attendee data](event.md#customer-and-attendee-data)
  - [add images](event.md#shop-design) to the ticket shop

-This covers all the necessary steps for creating an event.
+This covers all the necessary steps for creating an event series.
 We will then move on to modify our products according to our needs in the next article of this tutorial.

 ## Event creation

-In order to create an event, we must first log in to our [pretix](https://pretix.eu/control/) account.
+In order to create an event series, we must first log in to our [pretix](https://pretix.eu/control/) account.
 After that, clicking the :btn:pretix.eu: button in the top left corner of the website takes us to the dashboard and an overview of our upcoming events.
 We will now click the :btn-icon:fa3-plus:Create a new event: button.